lune-climate/lune-docs/docs/guides/smart-scan.md

 produce a final estimate.
 This can be for example OCR data extracted from invoice, receipts etc.

-The sample request provided combines both inputs: it is known that the transaction was done in US dollars and refers to `cloud computing` services while more detailed information is extracted from the receipt via OCR.
+The example provided is for a case of a transaction done in US dollars for `cloud computing` services.
+The full details of this transaction are present on a receipt and not known by the client, instead OCR is ran on this receipt and the information sent to Lune which extracts the transaction information and creates the appropriate smart scan emission estimate.

 </div>
 </div>